-- 8.1 In order to protect the learning environment, when a student's behaviour does not meet expectations as laid out in The Becket Way, they may be removed from the lesson.
+8.1 In order to protect the learning environment, when a student's behaviour does not meet expectations as laid out in The Becket Way, they may be removed from the lesson.
 Students will be issued with a Reminder of Expectation and a Formal Warning prior to Removal so that they are clearly reminded of expectations and have opportunities to modify their behaviour.
 Typically, removals will occur as a result of disruption to lessons or refusal to engage in lessons.
 The Reminder of Expectations and Formal Warning may be bypassed in exceptional circumstances in which a student crosses the teacher's red line, such as swearing or exhibiting dangerous behaviour.
 Students spend a short time in the Removal Room, during which time they complete restorative work and other work is provided.
 Failure to complete the Restorative work in a satisfactory way is likely to lead to a further sanction.

-Poor behaviour in the Removal Room is likely to lead to a further sanction. - 8.2 Serious breaches of the school rules, or persistent breaches of the schools rules (as set out by the The Becket Way Promoting Positive Behaviour Guidelines) will results in a more serious sanction: Time in the Reflection Centre, Internal Suspension or Suspension. - 8.3 Students spending time in The Reflection Centre will be excluded from their normal lessons and isolated from their peers for 5 full periods.
+8.2 Serious breaches of the school rules, or persistent breaches of the schools rules (as set out by the The Becket Way Promoting Positive Behaviour Guidelines) will result in a more serious sanction: Time in the Reflection Centre, Internal Suspension or Suspension.
+Sanctions can be applied for inappropriate behaviour outside of school also, for example on public transport or when students are in school unform also.

+8.3 Students spending time in The Reflection Centre will be excluded from their normal lessons and isolated from their peers for 5 full periods.
 Work will be provided to those students to complete independently and students must also complete a Restorative Pack so that they reflect on their behaviour.
 Failure to complete the Restorative Pack in a satisfactory way is likely to lead to a further sanction.
 Poor behaviour in the Reflection Centre is likely to lead to a further sanction.